gtech-mulearn/WikiSyllabus/src/WikiSyllabus/C-Programming/12functions.md

 # Functions

-## **C function**

-C function is a self-contained block of statements that can be executed repeatedly whenever we need it.
+#### Function is a self-contained block of statements that can be executed repeatedly whenever we need it.

 ## **Benefits of using the function in C**